studio42gmbh/dl/README.md

 ![DL Logo](https://github.com/studio42gmbh/dl/blob/master/resources/images/logo/dl-logo-200.png)

-DL provides an environment dependable constraining and validation of data in a consistent and foremost easy readable and understandable language with great error reporting to describe and stream data more easy, safe and performant.
+DL provides an environment dependable definition, constraining and validation of data in a consistent and foremost easy readable and understandable language with great error reporting to describe and stream data more easy, safe and performant.

 ***ATTENTION:** This is the ALPHA release.
 Still many changes to come!*